amananilofficial/mobileapp/README.md

 ## 📌 Notes

 - The frontend communicates with the backend using Axios.
 Update the base URL in the Axios configuration to match your backend server's address.
 - SQLite3 is used for local development.
-For production, consider switching to a more robust database like PostgreSQL.
+For production, consider switching to a more robust database like MySQL.